benx13/Wake_Vision_Challenge_Model_Centric_Track/README.md

 ## Results

-after 42 epoch we stopped training with best test acc @ 78.51%
+after 42 epochs of pretraining we stopped with best test acc @ 78.51%

-we then launched a pretraining on quality dataset we stopped the training at epoch 35 with best test acc @ 80.28%
+we then launched a finetuning on quality dataset we stopped the training at epoch 35 with best test acc @ 80.28%

 Results could be improved by training furhter, we stop here due to time constraints.